mbiszczanik/terraform-infra/linux-lab/readme.md

-## AKS Lab
+## Linux Lab

-This lab demonstrates how to deploy an Azure Kubernetes Service (AKS) cluster using Terraform.
-It is intended for testing, learning, and portfolio demonstration.
+This lab provisions a Linux VM environment in Azure using Terraform.
+It is designed for testing, learning, and portfolio demonstration.

 ### Prerequisites
 - Azure CLI